Connecting young children to local food systems and the natural world through inquiry-based learning experiences

 What: A developmentally appropriate maple sugaring experience for young children to investigate how maple syrup ends up on a pancake

-Cost: $5 / person (no registration necessary, fee to be paid with cash or check upon arrival, limited to families, visit our field trips website if interested in a group experience, contact coordinator if cost is a barrier)
+Cost: $5 / person (no registration necessary, fee to be paid with cash or check upon arrival, limited to families of preschool-age children as site space permits, visit our field trips website if interested in a group experience, contact coordinator if cost is a barrier)

 No charge for preschoolers enrolled in our Maple Sugaring Season of Farm Sprouts in addition to two parents/caregivers.